Clastify logo

 Why gases must be exchanged

-Gas exchange is a biological process in which an organism takes in gases needed for metabolism and releases gaseous waste products to the environment.
+Gas exchange is the biological process where an organism takes in gases needed for metabolism and releases gaseous waste products to the environment.
 The gases involved depend on the organism and the conditions: animals usually take in oxygen and release carbon dioxide, while photosynthesising plant tissues take in carbon dioxide and release oxygen in daylight.

 Keep the link with metabolism clear.
-In human cells, carbon dioxide is produced during aerobic cell respiration, especially in decarboxylation reactions in mitochondria.
+In human cells, aerobic cell respiration produces carbon dioxide, especially during decarboxylation reactions in mitochondria.
 Oxygen is needed because it acts as the final electron acceptor in the mitochondrial electron transport chain, which allows ATP production to continue.
 If gas exchange fails, metabolism is affected very quickly.

 Diffusion and organism size